vijusuren/my-MS2/README.md

 * W3 CSS validation service is used for the testing of the **CSS** of the project and no error was found.

-* [style.css](https://jigsaw.w3.org/css-validator/validator).
-This file shows on error .animated_rainbow_1 liner is not a animation value
+* [style.css](assets/image/stylecss.PNG).
+This file shows on error .animated_rainbow_1 liner is not a animation value.
+Rectified that error now it shows no error occurred.

 [Beautifytools](https://beautifytools.com/javascript-validator.php)